wearefrank/ladybug/CONTRIBUTING.md

 Setups without ladybug-ff-test-webapp of Ladybug and/or Frank!Framework require the following steps to run:

 1. Ensure that the `pom.xml` files of the projects reference each other.
 The only exception is a ladybug-frontend instance starting separately with NodeJS.
 Not relevant if a pre-built Frank!Framework version is used.
+2. Configure whether Ladybug should store reports in a database.
+This depends on properties `jdbc.migrator.active` and `ladybug.jdbc.datasource`, which you cannot set by configuring the Frank!Runner.
+See https://frank-manual.readthedocs.io/en/latest/testing/ladybug/storages/storages.html.
-2. Configure the Frank!Runner to properly do the Maven build and to properly start Apache Tomcat.
+3. Configure the Frank!Runner to properly do the Maven build and to properly start Apache Tomcat.
 This is explained below.
-3. Run the Maven build of ladybug-frontend separately (is not automated by the Frank!Runner) if applicable.
+4. Run the Maven build of ladybug-frontend separately (is not automated by the Frank!Runner) if applicable.
-4. Start the appropriate `restart.bat` script to build and run the Frank!Framework or ladybug-test-webapp.
+5. Start the appropriate `restart.bat` script to build and run the Frank!Framework or ladybug-test-webapp.
-5. If applicable, configure and start the separate ladybug-frontend running with NodeJS.
+6. If applicable, configure and start the separate ladybug-frontend running with NodeJS.

 Setups with ladybug-ff-test-webapp should be run as follows:

-6. Use steps 1-4 to of the previous list to build the Frank!Framework (if no pre-built version).
+7. Use steps 1-5 to of the previous list to build the Frank!Framework (if no pre-built version).
-7. Update the `pom.xml` of ladybug-ff-test-webapp to reference the right Frank!Framework version.
+8. Update the `pom.xml` of ladybug-ff-test-webapp to reference the right Frank!Framework version.
-8. Configure the build of ladybug-ff-test-webapp.
+9. Configure the build of ladybug-ff-test-webapp.
-9. Run its `restart.bat` file to start it (delegates to the Frank!Runner to deploy the executable in Apache Tomcat).
+10. Run its `restart.bat` file to start it (delegates to the Frank!Runner to deploy the executable in Apache Tomcat).

-### Adjusting `pom.xml` (steps 1 and 7)
+### Adjusting `pom.xml` (steps 1 and 8)

 Step 1 has been partly automated.
 See directory `frank-runner/specials/util/syncPomVersions`.
 This directory holds an ANT script.
 There are `.sh` and `.bat` scripts to execute the goals of this ANT script.
 For example, under Linux (or MinGW) you can execute `run.sh` to adjust your checkouts of Ladybug and the Frank!Framework.
 It causes the `pom.xml` of your Ladybug checkout to reference your checkout of ladybug-frontend.
 It also adjusts `frankframework/ladybug/pom.xml` so that your checkout of the Frank!Framework references your checkout of ladybug.
 By choosing the right script, you can choose which of the `pom.xml` files are adjusted and which ones are left alone.

-### Configuring the Frank!Runner (steps 2 and 8)
+### Configuring the Frank!Runner (steps 3 and 9)

 To start a pre-existing build of the Frank!Framework (available as local Maven artifact or on a Nexus server), use the ANT script in the root directory of the Frank!Runner.
 That script loads properties from a file `build.properties` that should be placed in the root directory of the Frank!Runner.
 You can configure `projects.dir` and `project.dir` to reference to your Frank application.
 See the Frank!Runner README for details: https://github.com/wearefrank/frank-runner/blob/master/README.md.
 If you want to run the Frank!Framework or ladybug-test-webapp on a different port, set `tomcat.connector.port`.

 > [!WARNING]
 > Properties `projects.dir` and `project.dir` only apply if you are running the plain Frank!Framework.
 Do not use if you run ladybug-test-webapp or ladybug-ff-test-webapp.
-In contrast, property `tomcat.connector.port` can be applied in every test setup.
+In contrast, property `tomcat.connector.port` and `dtap.stage` can be applied in every test setup.

+> [!NOTE]
+> If you set `dtap.stage` to a value different from `LOC` then you have to configure authorization.
+For example, ladybug-ff-cypress-test configures YAML authorization.
+The test adds file `localUsers.yml` to the Frank application to list the available users, their passwords and their roles.
+See https://frank-manual.readthedocs.io/en/latest/advancedDevelopment/authorization/authorizationMethodsAndRoles.html.

 To build Ladybug and the Frank!Framework locally, you have to work with folders `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
 Both of these directories contain ANT scripts that can be executed on the command line by `.bat` and `.sh` scripts. `frank-runner/specials/ladybug` runs the Maven build of the Ladybug checkout and applies options you provide in a file `build.properties`, see below.
 Then it delegates to `frank-runner/specials/iaf-webapp` in case the Frank!Framework participates in your test.